lucaspar/eyetagger/README.md

 ### 1.2.
 Link data

-To pass the images you want to be served with the annotation tool, open `docker-compose.yaml` and edit the volume entry named `vol-dataset` to the bottom of that file.
-Set the `source` field to point to the directory containing the images.
+To pass the images you want to be served with the annotation tool, open `docker-compose.yaml` and edit the volume entries commented with `dataset`.
+Set their `source` fields to point to the directory containing the images.

 To make things easier when deploying remotely, you can [make use of `dvc`](https://dvc.org/) on your dataset and run commands such as `dvc push` and `dvc pull` to sync the data between a number of machines and a remote (e.g. AWS S3, Google Cloud Storage); similarly to what `git` does with source code.